uclaacm/hack-curriculum/stackschool/3-servers/README.md

 [^20]: Similar to imports/includes in other languages you may be familiar with.
 We call the code that we're importing a "module."

 [^21]: May be worth a couple more readthroughs if it's still unclear, or get in contact with us on [Discord](https://discord.gg/xXcJWDUqJj)!

+[^22]: Note that `/random` is referred to as a **route**.
+The distinction between endpoints and routes is that endpoints include the HTTP method (i.e. GET, POST, etc.) in their definition.
+You can have multiple endpoints with the same route, as long as the method is different (so having `GET /random` and `POST /random` would be perfectly fine).

+[^23]: Use `node server.js` within the directory for your server.